ptr727/PlexCleaner/README.md

     - Getting started is now easier, just run:
       - `PlexCleaner.exe --settingsfile PlexCleaner.json defaultsettings`
       - `PlexCleaner.exe --settingsfile PlexCleaner.json checkfornewtools`
-  - Added `removeclosedcaptions` command to remove Closed Captions from media files.
-    - The `removeclosedcaptions` command, like other explicit commands, will use the sidecar information, but ignore any performance improving conditional logic.
   - The `--mediafiles` option no longer supports multiple entries, use multiple `--mediafiles` options.
     - Deprecation warning initially issued with v2.3.5.
     - Old style: `--mediafiles path1 path2`
     - New style: `--mediafiles path1 --mediafiles path2`
   - Improved the metadata tag and attachment detection and cleanup logic.
+    - To remove tags and attachments from files that have already been verified, use the new `removetagsandattachments` command.
   - Minor code cleanup and improvements.
 - See [Release History](./HISTORY.md) for older Release Notes.